-On summer weekends, visitors to the Chateau de Versailles can enjoy the historic fountains at play in the formal gardens of the palace near Paris.
+On summer weekends, visitors to the Chateau de Versailles may enjoy the historic fountains at play in the formal gardens of the palace near Paris.

 The Musical Fountain Show at the Château de Versailles

 The extensive baroque formal gardens at the Palace of Versailles, designed by André Le Nôtre for Sun King Louis XIV, are worth visiting throughout the year.
-Even in winter, when many of the 55 fountains and 155 statues are covered up, the splendor and opulence of Louis XIV royal court are still as obvious from the extensive, high-maintenance gardens as from the extravagant palace itself.
+Even in winter, when many of the 55 fountains and 155 statues are covered up, the splendor and opulence of Louis XIV’s royal court are still as obvious from the extensive, high-maintenance gardens as from the extravagant palace itself.

 The gardens are most spectacular during spring and especially so on weekends when the historic fountains can be seen in action.
-The gardens at Versailles has 55 historic fountains, of which up to 32 currently plays during the musical fountains show.
-Recorded baroque music is played throughout the garden — live music is only played during the occasional special concerts (mostly at night).
+The gardens at Versailles have 55 historic fountains, of which up to 32 currently play during the musical fountains show.
+Recorded baroque music is played throughout the garden — live music is only played during the occasional special concerts (mostly Saturday nights).

 Visiting the Musical Fountain Show Days at Versailles

 The musical fountains show (Grandes Eaux Musicales) is by far the better of these two events.
 It is usually held on Saturdays and Sundays from April to October (vacation days close to these dates may influence the exact participating weekends).
-The fountains are also in use some Tuesdays in May and June, as well as on a few public holidays during the summer season.
+The fountains are also in use some Tuesdays and Fridays in May and June, as well as on a few public holidays during the summer season.

-On show days, admission is charged for the gardens from 9 am to 6:30 pm, even though the fountains play only a limited time.
-Fountains are in action from 11 am to noon and from 3:30 to 5 pm.
-Only the mirror fountain plays throughout the day – usually at 10 to 15-minute intervals.
+On show days, admission is charged for the gardens from 9 am to 6:30 pm, even though the fountains play only for a limited time.
+Smaller fountains are in action from around 10 am to noon and from 2:30 to 5 pm.
+Larger fountains, including the mirror fountain, play throughout the day – usually at 10 to 15-minute intervals.
 Far more fountains operate in the afternoon session.

 Tickets for the Gardens of the Chateau de Versailles

 Visitors may exit the formal gardens, e.g. to go to the Trianon palaces, and re-enter with the same ticket but may use any entrance only once to enter.

 See also Tips on Visiting the Musical Fountain Show in Versailles for practical information on when to visit and which attractions to see.
 Transportation to Versailles is easy by train from Paris.
 Visit the Palace of Versailles gives an overview of the main sights and admission tickets for the various sections of the Estate of Versailles.